Military Sealift Command Takes Delivery of Newest Fleet Replenishment Oiler USNS Lucy Stone (T-AO 209)

-Thanh Carr, Military Sealift Command (MSC) senior owner’s representative (Right), Brian Triggs SUPSHIP Bath Detachment San Diego project engineer (center left), and Moises Enriquez, General Dynamics NASSCO Test & Trials division, pose onboard MSC's newest fleet replenishment oiler USNS Lucy Stone (T-AO 209) following a brief delivery to MSC ceremony at the General Dynamics NASSCO shipyard in San Diego, yesterday.
+Military Sealift Command took delivery of its newest fleet replenishment oiler, USNS Lucy Stone (T-AO 209), from shipbuilder General Dynamics NASSCO in San Diego, yesterday.

+The 746 foot Stone is the fifth ship in the 20-ship John Lewis-class, previously known as the TAO(X).
+Following more testing and trials, the ship will be crewed and sailed by MSC, providing logistics support to Navy ships at sea.
+Lewis class oilers, such as Stone will replace the current Kaiser Class fleet replenishment oilers and they age out of the fleet.

+The ship honors American suffragist Lucy Stone, who joined other notable advocates such as Elizabeth Cady Stanton, Susan B. Anthony, Ernestine Rose, and Antoinette Brown Blackwell to petition for suffrage and abolition in the 19th century.
+Her efforts as a founder of the Women’s National Loyal League were essential to the passage of the Thirteenth Amendment abolishing slavery.

 |Date Taken: